canoi12/lgmtk/README.md

 # Lua Game Making Toolkit

-Set of C libs to use in game development in Lua.
+Set of C libs to use in Lua game development.

 I extracted these libraries from an other project of mine, the [selene](https://github.com/canoi12/selene) framework.